 Awarding Organization: California Student Aid Commission

-Amount: Reduces fees 10% to 40%, depending upon family income.
+Amount: Reduces tuition 10% to 40%, depending upon family income.

 Eligible Students: Students who complete the FAFSA on or before March 2nd and meet the income guidelines will be considered for monies.
 Students who qualify for the California Dream Act are also eligible.
 Additionally, students must meet the following criteria: